Joel Mutakubwa

 Joel Mutakubwa (born 17 July 1994) is a Ugandan professional footballer who plays as a goalkeeper for BUL FC which plays in the Uganda Premier League.

-He has represented the Uganda national football team at the 2024 African Nations Championship (CHAN 2024) which is being hosted by three East African countries; Uganda, Kenya, and Tanzania.
+He has represented the Uganda national football team at the 2024 African Nations Championship (CHAN 2024), held in Uganda, Kenya, and Tanzania.

 Club career

 Mutakubwa has played for Busoga United FC (Kirinya Jinja SS), Kyetume FC, Tooro United FC and Express FC.
 He won the CECAFA Kagame Cup with Express FC in 2021.

 BUL FC

-Mutakubwa signed for the Uganda Premier League club BUL FC on a two year contract in 2023.
+Mutakubwa signed for the Uganda Premier League club BUL FC on a two-year contract in 2023.